 Phys ii.8,199b 27-9

 In his work De Anima Aristotle draws attention to the close similarity between the telos in nature and human conscious intention: ‘For nature, like thought, always does whatever it does for the sake of something, which something is its end‘.

 Ends or limits (as resting places or completions but not necessarily total finality) provide points of stability around which to structure our thoughts.
 Ends are not confined to the goals of human intention but in living organisms they are an underlying requirement for meaningful and comprehensive explanation: the explanations of these ‘ends’ are what makes the biological world intelligible.
 Further, they are ends that do not necessarily imply conscious intention.

-From what has been discussed so far it is clear that Aristotle had denied that purpose can only be understood in relation to intelligent deliberation, whether that of humans, the divine, or supernatural.
+From what has been discussed so far it is clear that Aristotle had denied that purpose can only be understood in relation to intelligent deliberation, whether that of humans, or divinities and the supernatural.
 He had also ruled out the possibility of luck or chance as a source of purpose, and he had noted that the deterministic necessity of natural law does not provide a satisfactory explanation of the purpose we see in living organisms.

 We get a better insight into telos by looking at the four major ways Aristotle believed that we provide explanations of why things should ‘be‘.
 These are known as his four causes.